 There are some exemptions to the rules.
 For example, you do not have to wear a face covering if doing so would cause you severe distress.
 If you are unable to wear a face covering there is no requirement to prove you are exempt.
 But if you would prefer to show something, the gov.uk website has printable exemption cards.

 I’m worried about catching coronavirus at work but my employer says I have to go in.
 What can I do?

-Government guidance says employers should help people to work from home wherever possible.
-This applies in all parts of the UK.
-If your job cannot be done from home your employer should take steps to protect you at work and make sure your workplace is safe.
-The different governments of the UK have each issued guidance on working during the coronavirus pandemic.
+Depending on the part of the UK you live in and the type of work you do, your employer may be able to ask you to come to work.
+However, they should take steps to protect you at work and make sure your workplace is safe.
+The different governments of the UK have each issued guidance on working during the coronavirus pandemic:

 Your employer should tell you what steps they are taking to keep you safe at work.
+If you don’t feel safe being at work, talk to your employer about your concerns.
+In some cases, they may be able to help you work from home or make other reasonable adjustments.
 If you don’t feel they are doing enough to make the workplace safe, you can report this to your local authority or the Health and Safety Executive.